Robb Quinlan: Major leagues

 Quinlan made his major league debut on July 28, 2003, and hit .287 for the rest of the year.
 After starting 2004 in Triple-A, he was called up the first week in May.
 He had a 21-game hit streak in 2004 from July 7 to August 10 which is the longest by an Angels rookie in club history, and was the longest by any rookie in the majors since Ichiro Suzuki (23) in 2001.
 On August 17, he was placed on the 15-day disabled list with a torn oblique muscle, causing him to miss the rest of the year.
 For the season, Quinlan batted .344, including .407 in July, with 5 home runs and 23 RBI.

 In 2005, Quinlan, playing part-time, saw his batting average drop over 100 points to .231 and missed time with a bulging disk and inflamed shoulder.
 He rebounded in 2006 with a .321 average and saw a career-high in playing time with 234 at-bats in 86 games.
 Quinlan signed a two-year, $1.8 million contract before the 2007 season avoiding arbitration, but his batting average slumped again to .247.
 In 2008, he played in 68 games mostly at third base and slightly improved his average to .262.

 After the 2009 baseball season Quinlan filed for free agency for the first time in his career.
 On February 11, 2010, Quinlan agreed to a minor league contract to return to the Angels.
 He was added to the Major League roster at the end of spring training.
 On September 7, 2010, Quinlan was released by the Angels.

 Quinlan signed a minor league contract with the Philadelphia Phillies with an invitation to spring training for the 2011 season.
 On March 11, 2011, the Phillies reassigned Quinlan and his agent asked for his release, which the Phillies granted.

 Personal

 In May 2011, Quinlan became a volunteer coach and hitting instructor for the University of Minnesota, his alma mater, through at least the 2011-12 season.

 Since 2013, Quinlan has been the owner of multiple chiropractic franchises.

 Quinlan's older brother, Tom Quinlan, spent parts of four seasons in the major leagues with the Blue Jays, Phillies, and Twins.
-Tom and Robb Quinlan are part of the ownership group for the St. Croix River Hounds, a collegiate summer baseball team intended to play in the Northwoods League though they are not on the 2023 schedule.
+Tom and Robb Quinlan were part of the ownership group for the St. Croix River Hounds, a collegiate summer baseball team intended to play at Hudson, Wisconsin in the Northwoods League.
+First reported on in July 2017, the team was removed from the Northwoods League website in 2023.